djmannion/img_freq_web/README.md

 * Includes example natural and synthetic images.
 * Custom images can be uploaded or grabbed from a webcam.
 * Windowing can be applied to the input image.
-* Amplitude spectrum displayed on either log-polar or (zoomable) cartesian axes.
+* Amplitude spectrum displayed on either log-polar or (zoomable) Cartesian axes.
 * Optionally shows the spatial frequency slope.
 * Can set low-pass, high-pass, or band-pass filters and see the reconstructed output.
 * Output can be saved to the local computer.